elevating child care

 When we are ready to help ourselves and our child by breaking a night-waking habit, there are a few ideas to keep in mind.

-First, make parental entrances in the night a dull time for the infant: no overhead lights, no talking, no changing the diaper unless absolutely necessary, and a gradual reduction of the amount of formula fed or the amount of time at the breast.
+First, make parental interventions in the night a dull time for the infant: no overhead lights, no talking, no changing the diaper unless absolutely necessary, and a gradual reduction of the amount of the amount of time at the breast (or bottle).

-Then, when we are advised that our infant is old enough to no longer need night nourishment, parents must make a unified plan.
+Then, when we are advised that our infant is old enough to no longer need night nourishment, we might wish to make a unified plan.
 Complete conviction by both parents will make the changes easier for parents and child.
 A child senses when a parent is wavering, and thus a parent’s sense of uncertainty is transmitted directly to the child.
-This incertitude can have the effect of prolonging the transition–and the tears–for the parent and the child!
+This incertitude can have the effect of prolonging the transition and create more tears.

 Finally, if a child wakes up and cries more than a few minutes and the parent needs to check on the baby, then it is usually best to keep activity to the minimum possible.
 Instead of rushing in to scoop up a crying infant, the first step should be observation.
 Then, if necessary, a parent might speak to the baby in a calming but confident voice: “I hear you and I want you to go back to sleep.”
 A child’s complaints in the night do not always mean he is asking for intervention.